xNok/concourse-pipeline-maker/README.md

 }
 ```

-### resources
+### Resources = manage resources in a separate file

-Ressource are often the sane accross your pipelines, therefore it would be nice to reduce duplication and define them ina single file.
-However not every ressource should be added to every pipelines.
-The `resources_file` or `-r` flag let you declare a file to be merge in your pipeline, but unused *resources* and *resource_types* will be removed.
+Ressource are often the same accross multiple pipelines, therefore it would be nice to reduce duplication and define them in a single file.
+However, not every ressource should be added to every pipelines.
+The `resources_file` or `-r` flag let you declare a file to be merge in your pipeline, but unused *resources* and *resource_types* will be ignored.

 #### Example of configuration with Resources